Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entry_fields.md

 ### Number

-The Number field is for any numerical data.
+The Number Field is for any numerical data.
 This can be weight, age, or any other value you want to describe using a number.

 #### Number Format

 The number field displays the number according to a number format.

-On Custom Fields this can be set in the settings.
+On Predefined Fields this can be managed in the Settings Menu.

 ![fullscreen image](../../static/img/concepts/entry_fields/number_format.JPG)